by Martha Dobson, Iditarod Educational Consultant

 Step Two: The Education Portal’s extensive menu introduces you to a wide variety of lessons in all subject areas.
 The Common Core Standards are conveniently available in this menu to assist you in aligning your plans with the standards.
 Nonfiction and fiction book lists are on the site as well as access to Zuma and the other K9 reporters.
 Regardless of your subject area, you’ll find something to use or something that sparks your creative juices.

-Linda Fenton of Wisconsin currently posts on the Iditarod Teacher on the Trail™ blog.
-As the 2013 Iditarod Teacher on the Trail™, Linda has posted lessons each month of the 2012-2013 school year, and when she arrives in Alaska later in February, her posts will appear daily, supplying you with current information to take to your students.
-You can follow her posts as she follows the race trail.
-Access lessons and information by previous Iditarod Teachers on the Trail™ in the Archives section of this blog.
+Beginning in June of the upcoming school year, the current Iditarod Teacher on the Trail™ posts on the Iditarod Teacher on the Trail™ site.
+These teachers post lessons each month of the school year, and when he or she arrives in Alaska later in February, the posts appear daily, supplying you with current information to take to your students.
+You can follow the posts as the teacher travels the race trail.
+Access lessons and information by previous Iditarod Teachers on the Trail™in the Messages on the sidebar of this site.

 Classes are often interested in writing letters to mushers, and this link is a MUST READ article for teachers considering a letter writing activity.